Applying as a High School Senior

 Applying to UW–Madison

 For information on admission to UW–Madison, either as a first-year student or as a transfer student, visit the website for the Office of Admissions and Recruitment.

 The Wisconsin School of Business admissions office is not involved in admitting students to UW–Madison.
 The UW–Madison Office of Admissions is the best resource for any questions you may have about applying to UW–Madison.

 Tuition, Financial Aid, and Scholarships

-Tuition, fees, and estimated costs for undergraduate students are available from the Office of the Registrar at UW–Madison.
+Tuition and fees for undergraduate students are available from the Bursar’s Office.
+More detailed information on the cost of attendance is available through the Office of Student Financial Aid.
 Although expenses will vary from student to student, the university bases its financial aid awards on these estimated costs of attendance.

 Admitted undergraduate business students pay an additional tuition differential of $500.40 per semester to the Wisconsin School of Business.
 Minnesota residents pay a tuition differential of $1,000.08 per semester.

 Yes.
 The Wisconsin School of Business provides over $1 million in scholarship support to business students each year.